Exploration and exploitation in perception

 Implications

-Our findings suggest that the explore-exploit balance is a core computational principle of perception — and a potential biomarker for psychiatric disorders like schizophrenia.
-Stabilizing these dynamics could form the basis for targeted therapies aimed at restoring cognitive flexibility and adaptive perception in people living with delusions and hallucinations.
+Our findings suggest that the explore-exploit balance is a core computational principle of perception and a potential biomarker for psychiatric disorders such as schizophrenia.
+Stabilizing these dynamics could become a path toward therapies that restore cognitive flexibility and more adaptive inference in people living with delusions and hallucinations.

 Future Directions